Thomasfds/intersect-connect-projects/updates/update.md

 --------------------
 # Patch note of update 1.0.3 at 02/22/2022

-* Add new api connected directly to web interface
+* Add new api connected directly to web interface,
-* Some bug fix
+* Some bug fix.
 --------------------
 # Patch note of update 1.0.1 at 02/16/2022